ednz-cloud/manage_netplan/README.md

 ```yaml
 manage_netplan_configuration: {} # by default, set to {}
 ```
 This variable contains the content of your netplan file in yml format.
 This what will be used to generate the configuration file on the target host.
+An example file for this variable is available in `files/netplan_conf_example.yml`.

 Dependencies